 Vulnerability Standards

-V-1 Derivation of Building Vulnerability Functions*
+V-1 Derivation of Building Hurricane Vulnerability Functions

-(*Significant Revision)

-Development of the building vulnerability functions shall be based on at least one of the following: (1) insurance claims data, (2) laboratory or field testing, (3) rational structural analysis, and (4) post-event site investigations.
-Any development of the building vulnerability functions based on rational structural analysis, post-event site investigations, and laboratory or field testing shall be supported by historical data.
+Development of the building hurricane vulnerability functions shall be based on at least one of the following: (1) insurance claims data, (2) laboratory or field testing, (3) rational structural analysis, and (4) post-event site investigations.
+Any development of the building hurricane vulnerability functions based on rational structural analysis, post-event site investigations, and laboratory or field testing shall be supported by historical data.

-The derivation of the building vulnerability functions and their associated uncertainties shall be theoretically sound and consistent with fundamental engineering principles.
+The derivation of the building hurricane vulnerability functions and their associated uncertainties shall be theoretically sound and consistent with fundamental engineering principles.

 Residential building stock classification shall be representative of Florida construction for personal and commercial residential buildings.

-Building height/number of stories, primary construction material, year of construction, location, building code, and other construction characteristics, as applicable, shall be used in the derivation and application of building vulnerability functions.
+Building height/number of stories, primary construction material, year of construction, location, building code, and other construction characteristics, as applicable, shall be used in the derivation and application of building hurricane vulnerability functions.

-Vulnerability functions shall be separately derived for commercial residential building structures, personal residential building structures, manufactured homes, and appurtenant structures.
+Hurricane vulnerability functions shall be separately derived for commercial residential building structures, personal residential building structures, manufactured homes, and appurtenant structures.

 The minimum windspeed that generates damage shall be consistent with fundamental engineering principles.

-Building vulnerability functions shall include damage as attributable to windspeed and wind pressure, water infiltration, and missile impact associated with hurricanes.
-Building vulnerability functions shall not include explicit damage to the building due to flood, storm surge, or wave action.
+Building hurricane vulnerability functions shall include damage as attributable to windspeed and wind pressure, water infiltration, and missile impact associated with hurricanes.
+Building hurricane vulnerability functions shall not include explicit damage to the building due to flood, storm surge, or wave action.

 Suggestion from Commissioner Lee: